Contraz/demosys-py/docs/source/quickstart.rst

 - ``settings.py`` is the settings for your project
 - ``manage.py`` is an executable script for running your project

-More information about projects can be found in the :doc:`project` section.
+More information about projects can be found in the :doc:`/guides/project` section.

 Creating an Effect
 ^^^^^^^^^^^^^^^^^^